syanix/SupplyChainSystem/context-cicd.md

 ### Build Workflow

-The build workflow runs on push to the main branch and can be triggered manually.
+The build workflow is manually triggered via `workflow_dispatch`.
 It:

+- Accepts an optional description parameter for the build
 - Performs code quality checks (linting, type checking, formatting)
 - Builds the application and packages
 - Creates deployment artifacts